isaka-james/laravel-analysis/README.md

 ```bash
 php artisan serve
 ```
-By default *Laravel* listens on the port **8000** , so after running that command we can type on the browser *http:localhost:8000*, to see our favourite default page.
+>By default *Laravel* listens on the port **8000** , so after running that command we can type on the browser *http:localhost:8000*, to see our favourite default page.
 ![image](https://github.com/isaka-james/laravel-analysis/assets/76619967/b3fe35aa-4e09-472c-9ade-b2b229c04f8a)

 ## The Basic Tree of Laravel:
 The tree is somewhat large so I've put in a separate file you can see here the [Laravel Tree](/non-laravel/tree.md).

 ## Let's start
-So now you've successfully seen the default page from *laravel*, so now we're going to know how that page was able to rendered on the browser/client.
+So now you've successfully seen the default page from *laravel*, so now we're going to know what was behind the scene.

-We'll start with the artisan file, which is the one which we run before (*php artisan serve*), so go [here](artisan.md)
+We'll start with the artisan file, [here](artisan.md)

 <h1 align="center" style="margin-top: 40px;margin-bottom:40px;font-weight:700;"> Jump to your interest analysis: </h1>